 Dean Faculty of Aerospace Engineering TU Delft

 We make aircraft and aircraft engines as efficient as possible.
 Our revolutionary Flying-V aircraft design for example aims at saving 20% on fuel consumption compared to state-of-the-art long-haul aircraft, like the Airbus A350, just as a result of improved aerodynamics and reduced weight.
 The SmartX is an energy efficient aircraft wing.
 It mimics the steering and wing movements of birds making it possible to reduce the weight of aircraft.
 Another example is the Delft Laminar Hump.
 This innovation changes the wing’s surface in such a way that the airflow over it remains laminar (not turbulent) for longer, thereby reducing the aerodynamic drag of the aircraft.
 But lightweight aircraft materials and new systems for Air Traffic Management, such as a Single European Sky, so that aircraft can always fly the shortest distance possible, will also save energy.

 We want aviation to run completely on a mix of sustainable energy and propulsion technologies.
 We for example work on electric and electric/hybrid aircraft.
 But also on the sustainable production of green aviation fuels, such as synthetic kerosene, LNG and hydrogen.
 By re-using CO2 for the production of green fuels, we make aviation CO2 neutral.
 All options need to be on the table.
 Sustainable fuels are better suited for long-haul flights and electric aircraft for shorter routes.

-This varies from sustainable airports – in healthy environments – including clean ground operations, such as electric taxiing - to sustainability-focused Air Traffic Management systems and fleet management (we can fly more on electric aircraft if they make more stops on the way to recharge).
-We also study the effect of new aircraft and fuels on the earth’s atmosphere.
-By doing so we can optimize route and cruise altitude to minimize climate effects, and to greatly reduce air and noise pollution.
+This covers topics ranging from sustainable airports in healthy environments – including clean ground operations, such as electric taxiing - to sustainability-focused Air Traffic Management systems and fleet management (we can fly more on electric aircraft if they make more stops on the way to recharge).
+In addition, we also study the effect of new aircraft and fuels on the earth’s atmosphere.
+By doing so we can optimise route and cruise altitude to minimise climate effects, and to greatly reduce air and noise pollution.